fmtlib/fmt/README.rst

 So why yet another formatting library?

-There are plenty of methods for doing this task, from standard ones like the printf family of function and IOStreams to Boost Format library and FastFormat.
+There are plenty of methods for doing this task, from standard ones like the printf family of function and IOStreams to Boost Format and FastFormat libraries.
 The reason for creating a new library is that every existing solution that I found either had serious issues or didn't provide all the features I needed.